Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

 The training and validation datasets of \cite{hennigh2018git,guo2016convolutional}, used in this example, consist of five different types of simple geometric primitives, including triangles, quadrilaterals, pentagons, hexagons and dodecagons.
 Each sample is projected into a $256 \times 128$ Cartesian grid.
 The test dataset consists of different kinds of car prototypes including SUVs, vans, and sport cars.
 A binary representation of the geometry shapes is used, where a grid value is 1 if and only if it is within or on the boundaries of the geometry shapes, and a grid value is 0 otherwise.
 Each sample $i$ consists of five matrices $\{\bm{X_1}^{(i)},\bm{X_2}^{(i)},\bm{X_3}^{(i)},\bm{Y_1}^{(i)},\bm{Y_2}^{(i)}\}$ each of size $256 \times 128$, where the first matrix represents the geometry shape and the second and third matrices represent the x and y-components of the Cartesian grid, respectively.
 The latter two matrices represent the \emph{ground-truth} values for the x- and y-components of the velocity field, respectively, computed using the Lattice Boltzmann Method (LBM) \cite{chen1998lattice}.
 In all the experiments, the Reynolds number is set to 20.
 The no-slip boundary condition is applied to the geometry shape boundaries and horizontal walls.
-The training dataset contains 3,000 samples (600 samples for each type of primitives that are different in size, location, and orientation).
+The training dataset contains 3,000 samples (600 samples for each type of primitives that are different in shape, size, location, and orientation).
 The validation dataset consists of 300 samples (60 different samples for each type of primitives).
-Finally, the the test dataset consists of 28 car prototypes.
+Finally, the test dataset consists of 28 car prototypes.
+The primitives and car prototypes in the training, validation, and test datasets are connected to the lower boundary.

 The loss function used in \cite{guo2016convolutional,hennigh2018git} is in the form of